Brain Health Benefits of Embracing Change

 Initially, he couldn’t move his left side.

-However, through intensive physical therapy and mental exercises, he regained almost full mobility.
+However, through intensive and mental exercises, he regained almost full mobility.

 His brain had rewired itself, bypassing the damaged areas and utilising healthy regions to control his left side.